Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/selecting_editing.rst

 Accent Characters
 -----------------

-Inserting acccent characters is supported via key shortcuts.
+Inserting accent characters is supported via key shortcuts.

 ..
-TODO: this list is incomplete, see: `findaccent` in Blender's source.
+TODO: this list is incomplete, see: ``findaccent`` in Blender's source.

 :|atilde|: :kbd:`A`, :kbd:`Alt-Backspace`, :kbd:`~`
 :|aacute|: :kbd:`A`, :kbd:`Alt-Backspace`, :kbd:`'`